Japan to release contaminated Fukushima water into sea after treatment | Headlines

-Japan will release more than 1 million tonnes of contaminated water from the destroyed Fukushima nuclear station into the sea, the government said on Tuesday, a move opposed by neighbours including China, which called it "extremely irresponsible."
+Japan will release more than 1 million tonnes of contaminated water from the destroyed Fukushima nuclear plant into the sea, the government said on Tuesday, a move China called "extremely irresponsible", while South Korea summoned Tokyo's ambassador in Seoul to protest.
 The first release of water will take place in about two years, giving plant operator Tokyo Electric Power time to begin filtering the water to remove harmful isotopes, build infrastructure and acquire regulatory approval.

-Japan has argued the water release is necessary to press ahead with the complex decommissioning of the plant after it was crippled by a 2011 earthquake and tsunami, pointing out that similarly filtered water is routinely released from nuclear plants around the world.
-Nearly 1.3 million tonnes of contaminated water, or enough to fill about 500 Olympic-sized swimming pools, is stored in huge tanks at the Fukushima Daiichi plant at an annual cost of about 100 billion yen ($912.66 million) - and space is running out.
+Japan has argued the water release is necessary to press ahead with the complex decommissioning of the plant after it was crippled by a 2011 earthquake and tsunami.
+It says similarly filtered water is routinely released from nuclear plants around the world.
+Nearly 1.3 million tonnes of contaminated water, or enough to fill about 500 Olympic-sized swimming pools, is stored in huge tanks at the plant at an annual cost of about 100 billion yen ($912.66 million) -- and space is running out.

 The United States noted that Japan has worked closely with the International Atomic Energy Agency in its handling of the site.
-"In this unique and challenging situation, Japan has weighed the options and effects, has been transparent about its decision, and appears to have adopted an approach in accordance with globally accepted nuclear safety standards," the U.S. Department of State said in a statement on its website.
+"In this unique and challenging situation, Japan has weighed the options and effects, has been transparent about its decision, and appears to have adopted an approach following globally accepted nuclear safety standards," the U.S. Department of State said in a statement on its website.

-NEIGHBOURLY CONCERN Japan's neighbours, however, were less positive with both China and South Korea calling for more consultation on the plan.
+NEIGHBOURLY CONCERN Japan's neighbours reacted strongly, however, with both China and South Korea calling for more consultation on the plan.

 "This action is extremely irresponsible, and will seriously damage international public health and safety, and the vital interests of people in neighbouring countries," China's foreign ministry said in a statement on its website.
-South Korea expressed "serious concerns that the decision could bring a direct and indirect impact on the safety of our people and surrounding environment", adding it would step up its own radiological measuring and monitoring.
+South Korea's government summoned Japan's ambassador to Seoul to protest at the move.

+"The decision can never be accepted and would not only cause danger to the safety and maritime environment of neighbouring countries," a senior official told a briefing after vice-ministers held an emergency meeting to discuss the issue.
+"It was also made unilaterally without sufficient consultations with our country, which is the closest neighbour to Japan," Koo said.

+At a briefing in Tokyo later in the day, a government official told reporters that Japan had consulted neighbours.
+Taiwan has also expressed concern.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)